Hempiestad/Plot_URLs_Bydate/README.md

 # Plot_URLs_Bydate
 a script that will take an excel sheet with a URL column and a Date Column and create a graph.
+This script was written with the assistance of ChatGTP.

 The script achives this bydoing the following:
 1.Read the Excel sheet into a pandas DataFrame.
 2.Convert the "Last Visited-Time" column to datetime format.